TermKit is the Terminal Beautifully Reimagined, Here’s How to Install It

 If you want to try TermKit out yourself, you’ll need some familiarity with compiling apps in the command line since TermKit is very much alpha and is somewhat of a hassle to install.
 Here’s a more accurate list of things you’ll need and steps to take to get the app running, I found the initial instructions on the projects homepage vague and missing some elements:

-- Install XCode 4 – registered developers can install Xcode 3 from a Mac OS X Installer DVD and upgrade manually to 4 or anyone can download Xcode 4 from the Mac App Store for $5
+- Install XCode 4 – registered developers can install Xcode 3 from a Mac OS X Installer DVD and upgrade manually to 4 or later (prior Xcode releases were $5), or anyone can download the latest versions of Xcode from the Mac App Store for free

 - Install HomeBrew: